-A orthosis utilized for the treatment of disorders of the hip, knee, ankle, and foot.
+A type of orthosis used to treat disorders of the hip, knee, ankle, and foot.

-Prosthetic control techniques involving any combination of bowden cable, switch and/or myoelectric control methods for the actuation and movement of a mechanical or electric powered prosthesis.
+A type of prosthetic control technique involving any combination of bowden cable, switch and/or myoelectric control methods in order to move a mechanical or electric powered prosthesis.

 Hybrid Design Concepts